 Effective January 1, 2016, individuals applying for the NCSP credential as a graduate of a NASP-approved program must submit their applications within 10 years of completing the program.
 Applicants who completed a program more than 10 years ago, regardless of the status of their programs at the time, must apply as graduates of a program without NASP approval.

-Individuals with a graduate degree in a closely related field (e.g., clinical psychology, counseling psychology) may be eligible for the NCSP, provided they have completed a respecialization program at a NASP-approved graduate program.
-Please note that graduate programs handle applications from those with prior graduate degrees in different ways, but all NASP-approved programs must assure that all program graduates, regardless of previous coursework, have met the same national standards for school psychology preparation.
-Not all graduate programs offer respecialization.
+Individuals with a graduate degree in a closely related field (e.g., clinical psychology, counseling psychology, special education, school counseling) may be eligible for the NCSP, provided they complete a degree program specifically in school psychology.
+Please note that graduate programs handle applications from those with prior graduate degrees in different ways - for example, some programs limit how many credits from previous degrees can be transferred, or the process for reviewing previous coursework and waiving courses in the new program.
+Regardless, all programs maintain responsibility for ensuring that all program graduates, regardless of previous coursework, have met the same national standards for school psychology preparation.
 Please check with the graduate program to inquire about its options.

 Become an NCSP

 Get everything you need to start your application for the NCSP credential.

 Get answers to frequently asked questions about the NCSP.